learnk8s/learnk8s.io/src/advancedKubectl/content.md

 > The default kubeconfig file is `~/.kube/config`.
 This file is usually automatically created or updated by some command (for example, `aws eks update-kubeconfig` or `gcloud container clusters get-credentials`, if you use managed Kubernetes services).

 When you work with **multiple clusters**, then you have connection parameters for *multiple* clusters configured in your kubeconfig file.
-This means, you need a way to tell kubectl to *which* of these cluster you want it to connect.
+This means, you need a way to tell kubectl to *which* of these clusters you want it to connect.

-Within a cluster, you can set up **multiple [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)** (a namespace is kind of "virtual" clusters within physical cluster).
+Within a cluster, you can set up **multiple [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)** (a namespace is kind of "virtual" clusters within a physical cluster).
 Kubectl determines which namespace to use for a request from the kubeconfig file as well.
 So, you need a way to tell kubectl *which* of these namespaces you want it to use.

 This section explains how this works and how you can do it effortlessly.

 > Note that you can also have multiple kubeconfig files by listing them in the [`KUBECONFIG`](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#the-kubeconfig-environment-variable) environment variable.
-In that case, all these files will be merged to a single effective configuration at execution time.
+In that case, all these files will be merged into a single effective configuration at execution time.
 You can also overwrite the default kubeconfig file with the `--kubeconfig` option for every kubectl command.
 See the [official](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) [documentation](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).

 ### Kubeconfig files